Underwood-Inc/rituals/README.md

 **Basic Workflow:**
 1. Craft totems (see [Crafting Recipes](#crafting-recipes))
-2. Sneak (Shift) and right-click to place a totem
+2. Right-click on the ground to place a totem
 3. Right-click a placed totem with an item to display it
 4. Drop 4 catalyst items around the totem (N/S/E/W)
 5. Light fire at the totem base - the ritual activates!